General Atomics MQ-1 Predator: Yemen

 On 3 November 2002, a Hellfire missile was fired at a car in Yemen, killing Qaed Salim Sinan al-Harethi, an al-Qaeda leader thought to be responsible for the USS Cole bombing.
-It was the first direct U.S. strike in the War on Terrorism outside Afghanistan.
+It was the first direct U.S. strike in the war on terrorism outside Afghanistan.

 In 2004, the Australian Broadcasting Corporation's (ABC-TV) international affairs program Foreign Correspondent investigated this targeted killing and the involvement of the then U.S. Ambassador as part of a special report titled "The Yemen Option".
 The report also examined the evolving tactics and countermeasures in dealing with Al Qaeda inspired attacks.

 On 30 September 2011, a Hellfire fired from an American UAV killed Anwar al-Awlaki, an American-citizen cleric and Al Qaeda leader, in Yemen.
 Also killed was Samir Khan, an American born in Saudi Arabia, who was editor of al-Qaeda's English-language webzine, Inspire.

-On 14 February 2017, a United Arab Emiates UAV MQ-1B was shot down by Houthi anti-aircraft missile over Marib province.
+On 14 February 2017, a United Arab Emirates UAV MQ-1B was shot down by Houthi anti-aircraft missile over Marib province.

 On 14 May 2019, a United Arab Emirates MQ-1 Predator was shot down by Houthi fire during a night flight in Saana, Houthi fighters used an air-to-air missile (R-27T or R-73) with a modified land operator device.

 On 25 February 2022, Houthi forces shot down a UAEAF MQ-1 drone of the Saudi led Coalition in Al-Jawf province.
 Publishing footage of the drone wreck and photos.